cao-cong/UnCLTMO/README.md

 ### Prepare Data

-For image tome mapping, you can download training data from [Baidu Netdisk](https://pan.baidu.com/s/10AC_UpjAtttD1EJBc_wVpg) (key: hesn), and download HDR Survey, HDRI Haven, and LVZ-HDR dataset as test data.
+For image tome mapping, you can download training data from [MEGA](https://mega.nz/folder/5JhUGCYS#VyCDrLnNxs4-8j0_PAFqLQ) or [Baidu Netdisk](https://pan.baidu.com/s/10AC_UpjAtttD1EJBc_wVpg) (key: hesn), and download HDR Survey, HDRI Haven, and LVZ-HDR dataset as test data.
 For video tone mapping, you need to add UVTM dataset for training and testing.

 ### Test